 Another way to express a romantic interest in someone is to say mi piace (I like him/her), or mi piaci (I like you).
-This is used when you start to develop feelings for someone and you start to go out with him/her in the hope of taking the relationship further.
+This is used when you start to develop feelings for someone or when you start to go out with him/her in the hope of taking the relationship further.
 You can also use it to make an assessment of someone’s character.
-If you ask your best friend what he or she thinks of a person you both met the other day, he or she can respond with:
+If you ask your best friend what he or she thinks of a person you both met the other day, they can respond with:

 Mi sembra una ragazza per bene, mi piace.